SAP-samples/teched2022-IN280/exercises/ex2/ex21/readme.md

 5. *Click* on the *information* icon **(i)** and get an understanding of the **color-coding** of a service's status

-    >
-    > Each card in the overview page represents a service or a business scenario.
-The left-side color reflects the overall status for the selected time.
-    >

     The color of the left side of each card is the overall status of the integration scenario or the service.
 It depends on the selected time frame.

     Inside of a card you may distinguish: